Rodney Barnes

 Rodney Barnes is an American screenwriter and producer.
-Barnes has written and produced The Boondocks, My Wife and Kids, Everybody Hates Chris, Those Who Can't, Marvel's Runaways, American Gods, Wu-Tang: An American Saga, and is currently an executive producer/writer on HBO's Winning Time: The Rise of the Lakers Dynasty.
+He has written and produced The Boondocks, My Wife and Kids, Everybody Hates Chris, Those Who Can't, Marvel's Runaways, American Gods, Wu-Tang: An American Saga, and was an executive producer/writer/actor on HBO's Winning Time: The Rise of the Lakers Dynasty.

-He has also earned top honors for his work from the Peabody Awards, American Film Institute, Writers Guild of America, BET Comedy Awards, and NAACP Image Awards.
+Barnes has also earned top honors for his work from the Peabody Awards, American Film Institute, Writers Guild of America, BET Comedy Awards, and NAACP Image Awards.

 Early life

 Rodney Barnes was born September 19 in Annapolis, Maryland.
 During his childhood he quickly gravitated to comic books, primarily superhero style, horror and science fiction.
 He attended Howard University in Washington, DC.
 In 1995, Barnes decided to move to Los Angeles to pursue his dream of screenwriting.

 Career

 Barnes was a producer and writer for the Damon Wayans show My Wife and Kids, from 2001 to 2005.
-He was then a co-executive producer and writer of Chris Rock’s TV series Everybody Hates Chris, from 2005 to 2009.
+He was then a co-executive producer and writer of Chris Rock's TV series Everybody Hates Chris, from 2005 to 2009.
 He was also the co-executive producer of 'Til Death in 2010, and a consulting producer of Brothers in 2009.

 After completing 4 seasons of the critically acclaimed animated comedy The Boondocks, where he served as executive producer and head writer from 2005 to 2014, he was a consulting producer on the TruTV sitcom Those Who Can't, co-executive producer for the second season of the Comedy Central animated sitcom Legends of Chamberlain Heights and co-executive producer for the unproduced second season of Vinyl for HBO.
 He then served as Co-Executive producer/Writer on Hulu's upcoming adaptation of Marvel's Runaways.
 In between he was nominated for writing special material by the Writers Guild of America for his work on the 88th Academy Awards, hosted by comedian Chris Rock.

 Barnes then served as executive producer for the unproduced Starz drama Heels.
 He has also been developing the animated series Vandaveon and Mike, based on characters created by and starring Keegan-Michael Key and Jordan Peele for Comedy Central, and "Killogy", a graphic novel series from creator Alan Robert.

 In 2017, Barnes ventured into writing for his first love, comic books.
 He authored "Birth of a Patriot," a short story in Marvel Comics' Secret Empire spin-off "Brave New World" #2.
 He then penned the Falcon (comics) series for the Marvel Legacy Imprint, the mini-series "Lando: Double or Nothing" for Marvel/Lucasfilm based on the character Lando Calrissian from the Star Wars franchise, and is currently writing "Quincredible" for the Lion Forge imprint and "Killadelphia" for Image Comics.